guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/test-connect/index.md

 layout: layout.pug
 navigationTitle: Testing Connections
 title: Testing Connections and Viewing the Kubernetes Dashboard
-menuWeight: 10
+menuWeight: 9
 excerpt: Learn to test your connection to private Kubernetes clusters and view the Kubernetes dashboard.
 enterprise: true
 ---

 In this section, we will test our connections to our Kubernetes clusters one at a time and then lastly connect to the Kubernetes dashboard and view our Kubernetes clusters' information.

-## Connect to each Kubernetes cluster via NGINX web proxy

 To test our connections we must ensure that the right ports are open, set our cluster's context with the DC/OS Kubernetes service, get Kubernetes nodes' information, and test with a simple NGINX deployment.

-### Check that Port `:6443` and `:6444` are open.
+## Check that Port `:6443` and `:6444` are open.

 Before attempting to connect `kubectl` to the MKE clusters, you will want to check to ensure that ports `:6443` and `:6444` are accessible by your local machine to the DC/OS Cluster.
 Closed ports `:6443` and `:6444` will cause `kubectl` commands to just hang.
-Moreover, if using a cloud provider such as AWS, these would typically be rules configured in your **EC2-->Security Groups** tab.
+Typically, these settings are handled by your systems administrator.
+Or, if using a cloud provider such as AWS, these would typically be rules configured in your **EC2-->Security Groups** tab.

-### Test the connection to `kubernetes-cluster1` at port `:6443`
+## Test the connection to `kubernetes-cluster1` at port `:6443`

 1. <strong>First, configure your</strong> `context`<strong> to</strong> `kubernetes-cluster1` <strong>at port </strong>`:6443`<strong>.</strong>